Ivsucram/ivsucram/README.md

 # Hi there 👋 Nice to meet you!

-Probably I've redirect you here, or you've find me through my contacts.
+Probably I've redirected you here, or you've found me through my contacts.
 Whatever the case, welcome!
 Take a look around, and [let me know if you have any question](mailto:ivsucram@gmail.com).
 Looking forward to working with you!

 *******